THE RACE HAS BEEN POSTPONED TO 24/25 SEPTEMBER 2021

-The sporting event is called "Tuscany Crossing" will have a competitive form.
+The sporting event is called "Tuscany Crossing" will have a semi-competitive form.

-The “TC” takes place in the south of Tuscany, in the Parco Della Val d'Orcia (UNESCO World Heritage Site).
+The “TC” takes place in southern Tuscany, in the Val d'Orcia Park (UNESCO World Heritage Site).

-The 100 mile race starts at 17:15 on Friday 23 April 2021 with departure from Castiglione d'Orcia.
-The runners must reach the finish line no later than 34 hours in order to obtain a finisher's prize.
-The other races will start on Saturday 24 April at 5.30 am.
+The 100 mile race starts at 5.15pm on Friday 23 April 2021 with departure from Castiglione d'Orcia.
+Runners must reach the finish line no later than 34 hours to be eligible for a finisher's prize.
+The other races will start on Saturday 24 April at 5.30.

-All participants must strictly follow the rules and the pre-race briefing to remain eligible for the prize.
+All entrants must strictly adhere to the rules and pre-race briefing to remain eligible for the prize.

-The race route will be mostly on typical Tuscan landscapes, with the majority of white roads, paths and asphalt with a percentage of less than 20%, crossing the most beautiful villages of Tuscany.
+The race course will be for the most part on typical Tuscan landscapes, with most of white roads, paths and asphalt with a percentage of less than 20%, crossing the most beautiful villages in Tuscany.

-Athletes over 18 years of age in possession of a sports medical certificate for competitive activity, valid at least until April 25, 2021, can register.
-Athletes who are serving disqualifications for doping will not be accepted.
+Athletes of age in possession of a sports medical certificate for competitive activity, valid at least until April 25, 2021, can register.
+Athletes who are serving suspensions for doping will not be accepted.
 No qualifying races are required for registration, but it is still recommended to have participated in other long trails.

-The athlete must take note of the length and peculiarities of the test that differs substantially from other races and be aware that their participation requires a high physical preparation necessary to overcome situations that require great personal physical and psychological autonomy, because the Tuscan hills seemingly gentle, although beautiful, are implacable in their challenge and implacable to the poorly prepared.
+The athlete must take note of the length and particularities of the test which differs substantially from other competitions and to be aware that his participation requires a high physical preparation necessary to overcome situations that require great capacity for physical and psychological personal autonomy, because the hills apparently sweet, although beautiful, are relentless in their challenge and relentless to the ill-prepared

-It is mandatory that each participant is in possession of a valid athletics medical certificate for athletics, the same must be received by email or delivered directly at the time of collection of the bib.
-Otherwise the registration will be cancelled without any right to reimbursement of the fee paid.
+It is mandatory that each participant is in possession of a valid competitive medical certificate for athletics, the same must be sent by e-mail or delivered directly when the bib is collected.
+Otherwise, the registration will be canceled without any right to reimburse the fee paid.

-Due to the protracted emergency COVID will open in the form of pre-registration until the number closed to 320 athletes at each race (total max 960 athletes).
+Given the protracted emergency COVID will open in the form of pre-enrollment until reaching the number closed at 350 athletes at every race (total max 960 athletes)

 Pre-registration (on the dedicated page)